1958 Gem: 1958 MG MGA Roadster – SOLD!

-For the second time in as many weeks, we’re able to feature what we believe to be MG’s best looking car ever: the “ponton” styled MGA.
-This 1958 British Racing Green over Black Leather example just listed yesterday here on Craigslist in Hartford, Connecticut sports our preferred exterior color and has an asking price of $25,900.
+For the second time in as many weeks, we’re able to feature what we believe to be MG’s best-looking car ever: the “ponton” styled MGA.
+This 1958 British Racing Green over Black Leather example LISTED in Hartford, Connecticut sports our preferred exterior color and has an asking price of $25,900.
 Researching the Hagerty Insurance Online Valuation Tool reveals the private seller has his MGA priced between the current #2 “Excellent” appraisal of $34,400 and the #3 “Good” estimate of $19,000.
-If you are serious about buying this MGA, you can start the conversation by calling Mike at 973-768-6426 and when you do please remember to mention you saw his car featured here on GuysWithRides.com.

 When MG designer Syd Enever created a streamlined body for George Philips’ TD Le Mans car in 1951, little did he know his creation would become the genesis for the new MGA launched for the 1956 model year.
 The new bodywork traded the MG TF’s articulated fenders and running boards for ponton styling, with a single styled envelope fully enclosing the width and uninterrupted length of a car.